 It also happens with regularity in child custody cases that accusations of drug or alcohol abuse will occur.
-The simple truth is that these type of allegations occur because there are problems that some parents have with drug and alcohol abuse.
+The simple truth is that these types of allegations occur because there are problems that some parents have with drug and alcohol abuse.
 Just because you hear about a drug or alcohol abuse allegation involving a child custody matter does not mean that the allegation is unsubstantiated or made up.
-It probably just means That there has been an history of drug or alcohol use to some extent in the past.
+It probably just means That there has been a history of drug or alcohol use to some extent in the past.

 What issues would alcohol abuse impact within a child custody case?

 Being able to spend time with your child after a child custody case is incredibly important.
 Most parents going through a child custody case have some concerns regarding what the future of their relationship with their child is going to be after going through a difficult child custody case.
-Getting back to what I was discussing at the beginning of today's blog post, parents are willing to go through all great deal in order to make sure that they have an opportunity to continue having a strong relationship with their children after the case has come to a close.
+Getting back to what I was discussing at the beginning of today's blog post, parents are willing to go through a great deal to make sure that they have an opportunity to continue having a strong relationship with their children after the case has come to a close.

 These are the main areas of a child custody case that I would expect to be impacted by an accusation of alcohol abuse.
 If you were to face a child custody case and we're accused of abusing alcohol, then you need to take the threat of this accusation very seriously.
 It does not matter if it is completely baseless or not and all true.
 Even the mere accusation of alcohol abuse can be enough to delay your case and potentially hinder your ability to build a relationship with your child after the child custody case has concluded.

 If a judge believes that this kind of testing is necessary, then you should expect to either be tested that day or soon thereafter.
 I have seen judges call a recess for a hearing like this and actually order drug testing companies to come in and test parents at the courthouse.
 This allows a judge to get an instantaneous idea of whether or not these allegations are serious and introduces the element of surprise into the equation.
-You will not have an opportunity to sober up or not use alcohol in order to prepare for a test that will be administered that very same day.
+You will not have an opportunity to sober up or not use alcohol to prepare for a test that will be administered that same day.

-Ultimately, accusations of alcohol abuse can turn into a he said she said type of situation where you are accused of abusing alcohol and then have to come back and say that you do not abuse that substance.
-The tricky part of the whole thing is that if you're opposing party can produce evidence to show that you have abused alcohol in the past.
-Examples of this could be passed arrests for driving under the influence of alcohol for incidents involving spousal or family violence that were caused by alcohol abuse.
+Ultimately, accusations of alcohol abuse can turn into he said she said type of situation where you are accused of abusing alcohol and then have to come back and say that you do not abuse that substance.
+The tricky part of the whole thing is that if your opposing party can produce evidence to show that you have abused alcohol in the past.
+Examples of this could be passed arrests for driving under the influence of alcohol for incidents involving spousal or family violence caused by alcohol abuse.
 Many times, if the allegation is old enough, a judge would be less likely to hold it against you as strongly.
 However, recent evidence of alcohol abuse can hurt your child custody case a great deal.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone and via video.
+If you have any questions about the material in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
 These consultations are a great way for you to learn more about Texas family law and about the services that our law office can provide to you and your family as our clients.